 Consultation was undertaken during November and December 2021 on options to accelerate development of the Wallumbilla Gas Supply Hub and improve the pipeline capacity trading framework.

-An archive of the submissions received during the consultation process remain on this webpage and can be found below.
+An archive of the submissions received during the consultation process can be found below.
 Submissions received informed decisions by Energy Ministers at their 12 August 2022 meeting – these are outlined in the Summary of Measures document that was published following this meeting.